-Beer–the world’s most widely-consumed beverage–will fall prey to the ravages of climate change if we don’t reign in carbon emissions, a new study pronounces.
+Beer–the world’s most widely-consumed beverage–will fall prey to the ravages of climate change if we don’t rein in carbon emissions, a new study pronounces.
 Published in Nature Plants, the research finds that under rising temperatures, barley–the central ingredient in beer–will suffer from increasing climate shocks that could slash production and ultimately double the price of the fizzy amber liquid.

 This is the first study to consider the impact of climate change on beer, and in doing so it reveals just how vulnerable barley is to the twin threats of heat and drought.
 The researchers combined climate, economic, and agricultural models to map out beer’s future according to four different climate scenarios that could unfold by the end of the century.
 They found that even if we cut back on emissions and keep global temperature increases to less than 3 °C, we’ll still experience global barley losses of 3%, with associated declines in beer production.